tobiasbriones/blog/ds/ddo-and-power-bi-overview/index.md

 building reports.
 That knowledge can also be used for any other tool or concept in the data science field and, it's not necessarily coupled to Power BI.

+## Get Started with Power BI

+This is not a

 ## References

 [1] Microsoft.
 (2022).
 Power BI on Microsoft Learn.
 Microsoft Docs.
 Retrieved